George Stanich

-George Anthony Stanich (born November 4, 1928) was an American high jumper who won a bronze medal at 1948 Summer Olympics.
+George Anthony Stanich (born November 4, 1928) is an American former multi-sport athlete who won a bronze medal at the 1948 Summer Olympics in high jump.
 He played college basketball for the UCLA Bruins, where he was a two-time all-conference player in the Pacific Coast Conference (now the Pac-12 Conference).

-As a basketball player at the University of California, Los Angeles, Stanich was a guard and led his team to its first NCAA tournament appearance in 50.
-He scored 9 points in the East-West All-Star Game and was a first-team all-American (as named by Converse), the first of 24 Bruins who would earn this honor under John Wooden.
+He is the brother of John Stanich.

+Baseball

 As a Bruin baseball player, he was a pitcher for 3 seasons, including throwing a 5-hit shutout as a sophomore as UCLA beat USC for the first time in five years.
 He would become a professional baseball player after graduation, pitching for the Oakland Oaks of the Pacific Coast League, as well as Idaho Falls Russets and Stockton.

+Basketball

+College career

+Stanich played at Sacramento City College during the 1946–47 season.

+As a basketball player at the University of California, Los Angeles, Stanich was a guard and led his team to its first NCAA tournament appearance in 1949–50.
+He scored 9 points in the East-West All-Star Game and was a first-team All-American (as named by Converse), the first of 24 Bruins who would earn this honor under John Wooden.

+Stanich was also an All-American high jumper for the UCLA Bruins track and field team, finishing 4th at the 1949 NCAA Track and Field Championships.

+Coaching career

+Stanich coached basketball at El Camino College from 1955 to 1970 before going on a one-year sabbatical.
+During the 1970–1971 season, he was an assistant coach to Branko Radović at Jugoplastika in Split, Croatia, where he helped lead the team to the Yugoslav League championship.
+He retired from El Camino in 1992.